gulvaibhav20/Automation/README.md

 ### Prerequisite

-Python must be installed on your system
+Python must be installed on your system, along with several libraries as per requirements of project.